dotnet/dotnet-console-games/Projects/Flash Cards/README.md

 In this game you will be doing flash card exercises to help you memorize the NATO phonetic alphabet.
 The NATO phonetic alphabet is commonly used during radio communication in aviation.
-Each flash card will have a letter from the english alphabet and you need to provide the corresponding code word for that letter.
+Each flash card will have a letter from the English alphabet and you need to provide the corresponding code word for that letter.

 ```